tranquilit/WAPT-Documentation/source/wapt-create-packages/secret-data/encrypt-paquet.rst

 .. attention::

-  The python output (log install of the package) is readable by the users on the machine, so you should not display the decrypted text with a :command:`print` during installation.
+  The python output (log install of the package) is readable by the users on the machine, so **you should not display the decrypted text with a :command:`print` during installation**.